idaholab/TMAP8/doc/content/verification_and_validation/val-2c.md

 ## Input files

 !style halign=left
 The input files for this case can be found at [/val-2c_immediate_injection.i] and [/val-2c_delay.i].
-Note that both input files utilize the base file [/val-2c_base.i] with the line `!include val-2c_base.i`.
-The base input file [/val-2c_base.i] contains all the features common to both cases, and [/val-2c_immediate_injection.i] and [/val-2c_delay.i] focus on what is specific to each case.
-This approach reduces duplication.
-Note that [/val-2c_immediate_injection.i] and [/val-2c_delay.i] and also used as test in TMAP8 at [/val-2c/tests].
+Note that both input files utilize a common base file [/val-2c_base.i] with the line `!include val-2c_base.i`.
+The base input file contains all the features and TMAP8 objects common to both cases, reducing duplication, and this allows the immediate injection and delayed injection inputs to focus on what is specific to each case.
+Note that both input files are also used as TMAP8 tests, outlined at [/val-2c/tests].

 !bibtex bibliography